 These results firmly dispel the myth that brain stimulation for babies is merely a way to make a quick profit.
 They clearly show that children who received this type of education in their early childhood are likely to benefit from it throughout their life.
 As such, it is clear that brain stimulation for babies is more fact than myth.

 As such, parents have a duty to ensure that their children receive sufficient stimulation during their early childhood.
 Effective child development programmes will ensure that their children receive sufficient brain stimulation.
-This in turn makes sure that their childhood education will provide a solid foundation for them to build upon as they move on with their lives.
+This, in turn, makes sure that their childhood education will provide a solid foundation for them to build upon as they move on with their lives.

 Recent research has shown that the environment a child is exposed during his early childhood has a significant impact on the development of his brain.
 A child’s brain undergoes an enormous amount of development during his early childhood.
-This presents a time limited opportunity for parents to ensure that the child receives adequate stimulation.
+This presents a time-limited opportunity for parents to ensure that the child receives adequate stimulation.

 A child is born with brain cells that has a huge capacity and if properly used will allow the child to have phenomenal potential in a wide variety of areas ranging from musical to physical activities.
 However, if this time-limited opportunity during the early childhood is not taken advantage of, the brain will begin to prune away neurological connections that are not being used.
 As such, parents have significant influence in deciding whether their children will lag behind their peers in their later life.

-A high level of parent child interaction will be of significant impact on the child’s development during his early childhood.
+A high level of parent-child interaction will be of significant impact on the child’s development during his early childhood.
 This can range from simple activities like playing peek-a-boo or just allowing the child to grab on to the toy that the parent is holding on to.
-And as the child grows older, this interaction should also evolve to ensure that they are age appropriate and continue to stimulate the development and enhancement of the neurological connections in the child’s brain.
+And as the child grows older, this interaction should also evolve to ensure that they are age-appropriate and continue to stimulate the development and enhancement of the neurological connections in the child’s brain.
 For example, to stimulate the growth of his memory capacity, a parent can talk more about past experiences of the child.
-A child can also build up on his strength if a parent gives him ample opportunities to practice crawling and walking.
+A child can also build upon his strength if a parent gives him ample opportunities to practice crawling and walking.

 During the early childhood, it is also critical that parents avoid negative stimuli for the child.
 Exposure to negative experiences like abuse or violence will affect the neurological connections of his brain and his future development.
-As such, parents who are unable to provide constant attention to the child should be careful when they pick their child’s care givers.
+As such, parents who are unable to provide constant attention to the child should be careful when they pick their child’s caregivers.

 With so many critical developments occurring during the early childhood, parents very often feel overwhelmed by the constant need to stimulate the child and to expose them to positive experiences.
 Hence, parents can turn these responsibilities over to professionals like those at My Little Genius.
 With a wide range of programmes catering to the age-specific needs of young children, it ensures that the child receives adequate and appropriate stimulation at all stages of his development.

-For parents who still find it difficult to accept the importance proper child development during early childhood, they need only to refer to research on feral children.
+For parents who still find it difficult to accept the importance of proper child development during early childhood, they need only to refer to research on feral children.
 From the late eighteenth century to even today, feral children are often found in the wild.
 Many of these feral children actually take up the characteristics of the wild animals that have helped to raise them.
 This may be difficult to believe but one only need to Google feral children to find a myriad of examples.

 To use just one example, two girls, Amala and Kamala, were raised by a she-wolf in India.
 They were described to be ‘wolfish’ in both appearance and behavior.
 They walk on all fours and were actually fond of raw meat.
 In fact, like wolves, their tongues are permanently hung out of their lips and they even consumed their food and liquids in a crouched position.
 Furthermore, they had a very acute hearing and were also able to smell meat from a great distance.